jkysun23/OpenWeatherETL/README.md

 To minimize the risk of exceeding the daily call limit during testing phases, I have limited my selection of cities down to just the top 10 most populous U.S. cities in 2020.

+Top 10 most populous US cities in 2020 - https://en.wikipedia.org/wiki/List_of_United_States_cities_by_population

+(Please note that Wikipedia has updated its ranking using 2021 data.
+The data used for this dashboard was from the 2020 Wikipedia ranking.)

 A Tableau dashboard was also created using the output (5/29/2022 - 6/4/2022) from the production table:

 https://public.tableau.com/views/OpenWeather/WeatherInfoMap?:language=en-US&:display_count=n&:origin=viz_share_link